fomy/destor/README.md

 General Information
 -------------------
-This is a prototype of a deduplication system, named destor.
+This is a prototype of a deduplication system called destor.

 Features
 --------